grey0ut/esPreSso/README.md

-# EsPreSso
+# esPreSso
 PowerShell module for generating unique and memorable passphrases

 ## Installation
-To install EsPreSso
+To install esPreSso
 ```Powershell
 PS> # to do